Color, 1991, 104m. / Directed by Jörg Buttgereit / Starring Monika M., Mark Reeder / Barrel (US R1 NTSC) / DD2.0

 visually distorted dream sequences), while colors are smooth and often

 vibrant.
-The newly remixed stereo soundtrack is focused primarily on the
+The remixed stereo soundtrack is focused primarily on the

 music, which benefits greatly from the extra sonic field, though the

 original mono soundtrack is also included for purists.
-The sharp optional subtitles are also a huge relief after years of blurry, unwatchable bootleg videotapes.
+The sharp optional subtitles were also a huge relief after years of blurry, unwatchable bootleg videotapes.
 As with Barrel’s

 Nekromantik release, the disc is stuffed with a staggering array